Antonio-JP/dd_functions/docsrc/source/dd_functions.rst

 =============================
-Main package (dd_functions)
+Package ``dd_functions``
 =============================

-Package "dd_function" for Sage which allows to work with Differentially definable functions.
-See `this paper <https://www.sciencedirect.com/science/article/abs/pii/S0747717118300890>`_ for further information.
+This package includes the main structures and built-in functions for working with differentially definable functions.
+Access each of the modules included in this package to see further documentation and a complete description of the implementation.

-Files in the package
+Modules
 ====================

 .. toctree::